Amity Mediation Services

 • Assessment: The mediator assesses the suitability of your case for mediation, especially checking for any concerns regarding domestic abuse or coercive control.

 • Outcome: If suitable, the mediator contacts the other party to invite them to their own MIAM.
-If mediation is deemed unsuitable or the other party refuses to engage, the mediator will sign the MIAM Certificate (Form FM1), enabling the applicant to apply to the court.
+If mediation is deemed unsuitable or the other party refuses to engage, the mediator will sign the MIAM Certificate (Form C100, Form A or FM1), enabling the applicant to apply to the court.

 2. Joint Mediation Sessions